DHariharanD/Alumni-Connect/README.md

 ## Collaborators

-We're grateful for the contributions of the following collaborators:
+I am grateful for the contributions of the following collaborators and friends:

 - [Dhanush Gowda H M](https://github.com/dhanushgowdahm) - Played a crucial role in integrating the backend services.
 - [Hemashree S S](https://github.com/hemashree18) - Contributed significantly to the frontend development.